 Dan Williams is one of Seattle's most sought-after performers, as soloist, orchestral musician, teacher and recording artist.
-He is currently principal oboist with both the Northwest Sinfonietta and the Northwest Chamber Orchestra, and has also played principal oboe with the Seattle Symphony, the Seattle Opera and the Pacific Northwest Ballet orchestras.
-Of this 1996 performance of Bach's Double Concerto with Joseph Silverstein and the Northwest Chamber Orchestra, the Seattle Times wrote "oboist Dan Williams poured out waves of beautiful tone with considerable musicality."
+He is principal oboist of the Pacific Northwest Ballet Orchestra, and has also served as principal oboist of the Honolulu Symphony Orchestra.
+He held the same positions in the Harrisburg (PA) and Binghamton (NY) Symphonies.
+He has also played principal oboe with the Seattle Symphony and the Seattle Opera.
+Of his 1996 performance of Bach's Double Concerto with Joseph Silverstein and the Northwest Chamber Orchestra, the Seattle Times reported that "oboist Dan Williams poured out waves of beautiful tone with considerable musicality."
 In a 1999 review of the Vaughan-Williams Oboe concerto, the Bellingham Herald described Williams as "a consummate player, in easy command of those subtle shades of color and phrase that can let the oboe approach the expressive range of the human voice.
 It was a performance to melt your heart."

 Mr. Williams currently teaches oboe at the University of Puget Sound, and has served on the faculties of Western Washington University and the University of Washington School of Music.